staking-foundation/docs/docs/40-components.md

 At this time, the two-layer separation renders it technically impossible for the Diva SC (EL) to access the state of a validator (CL).
 The Diva SC has no direct way to check how one of its validators has been performing without receiving information from the consensus layer.

-The proposed EIP-4788 will solve this problem by making it possible to communicate with both layers.
+Shamir is developing a Zero-Knowledge Proof oracles to safely access the information it needs from the Consensus Layer.
+This solution will work with EIP-4788 which is coming with the Dencun Ethereum fork.

-However, until EIP-4788 is available, Diva’s SC will use zero-knowledge proof (ZKP) oracles as the best available solution to obtain necessary data.
 These oracles offer extremely strong guarantees of data validity without requiring trust in a multisig or committee of traditional oracles.